synotechai/syno-ai/docs/contribution.md

 ## Documentation Stack

 - The documentation is built using Markdown.
-We appreciate your contributions and look forward to improving Syno AI for everyone's benefit.
+We appreciate your contributions even if you don't know Markdown, and look forward to improve Syno AI for everyone's benefit.